genecell/PlanDrop/docs/setup_instructions.md

 **"Credit balance is too low"**
 - ANTHROPIC_API_KEY is set → use `unset ANTHROPIC_API_KEY`
-- Or authenticate with Max: `claude login`
+- Or authenticate with your subscription: `claude login`

 **Watcher stuck / not responding**
 ```bash